Diabetes and Kidney Disease

 Taking a blood pressure medicine called an ACE (angiotensin converting enzyme) inhibitor, or an ARB (angiotensin receptor blocker) helps people with both diabetes and high blood pressure reduce the risk of getting kidney disease, or worsening existing kidney disease.
 Studies show these medicines work even in people with diabetes who don't have high blood pressure.

 Controlling other risk factors for kidney disease and diabetes will also help slow progression of kidney disease.
 Smokers should quit smoking as soon as possible.
 Controlling high blood pressure is also very important.
 Limiting alcohol consumption will help slow kidney disease.
 Maintaining a healthy body weight and getting regular activity are also important.

 Exercise helps the body use glucose.
 For best results:

-Talk with your doctor before starting a fitness program.
+Talk with your healthcare provider before starting a fitness program.

-Ask your doctor how often you should exercise and for how long.
+Ask your healthcare provider how often you should exercise and for how long.

-Your doctor may be able to suggest activities that will help you feel your best.
+Your healthcare provider may be able to suggest activities that will help you feel your best.

 1 to 2hours before you exercise.